kbahey/etl-astro/README.md

-Extract/Transform/Load for Astronomical Catalogs
+# Extract/Transform/Load for Astronomical Catalogs

-These Python programs are used as Extract/Transform/Load (ETL) tools to create high precision astronomical catalogs from inclusion in planetarium programs, firmware for telescope controllers, ...etc.
+This is a set of Python programs that are used as Extract/Transform/Load (ETL) tools to create high precision astronomical catalogs from inclusion in planetarium programs, firmware for telescope controllers, ...etc.

 # Stars:
   Can extract stars up to a certain magnitude.
-  Data includes the Constellation, Bayer designation (Greek letter), right ascension, declination (both J2000), magnitude, and common name.
+  Data includes the Constellation, Bayer designation (Greek letter), Right Ascension, Declination (both J2000), magnitude, and common name.

 # Messier:
   All 109 objects are included.
   The identity of M102 is uncertain and therefore not included.
 See more [here](http://www.messier.seds.org/m/m102d.html) and [here](https://en.wikipedia.org/wiki/Messier_102)

 # Caldwell Objects:
-  All 109 objects
+  All 109 objects are included.

 # Herschel 400
   All objects are effectively included (398 out of 400 objects)